 In support of its work, Health Quality Ontario has five Board committees:

-The Management Resources Committee annually establishes the performance objectives of the President and Chief Executive Officer and evaluates and compensates the Chief Executive Officer based on performance aligned with Health Quality Ontario policy regarding the role of the Chief Executive Officer.
-Members include:
+The Management Resources Committee annually establishes the performance objectives of Health Quality Ontario’s President and Chief Executive Officer.
+This committee evaluates and compensates the Chief Executive Officer based on performance aligned with Health Quality Ontario’s policy regarding the role of the Chief Executive Officer.

-The Ontario Health Technology Advisory Committee reviews the findings of Health Quality Ontario’s health technology assessments, and after considering a variety of factors, makes recommendations to the Minister of Health and Long-Term Care about whether the health intervention should be publicly funded or not.
+The Ontario Health Technology Advisory Committee reviews the findings of Health Quality Ontario’s health technology assessments, and after considering a variety of factors, makes recommendations to the Minister of Health and Long-Term Care about whether the health intervention should be publicly funded.

 The Ontario Quality Standards Committee provides advice to Health Quality Ontario on its quality standards program, including on ways to enhance the adoption and impact of the standards.
 Working in collaboration with lived experience members and with the health system, it also makes recommendations, through the Health Quality Ontario Board concerning quality standards and other types of clinical care standards, and about performance measures, too.